Department of Labor Logo United States Department of Labor

 Petroleum engineers

 Petroleum engineers generally work in offices or at drilling and well sites.
-Travel is frequently required to visit these sites or to meet with other engineers, oilfield workers, and customers.
+They may travel offshore, to remote areas, or to international locations, sometimes for long periods.
+Petroleum engineers often visit these sites to meet with other engineers, oilfield workers, and customers.

 Work Schedules